-At XPT Experiences, the thing people are most fascinated by and apprehensive about is the ice bath.
-Sure, the novelty of our pool training is intriguing – and, once they actually get going, challenging—but there’s something about the cold that captivates their imagination and perhaps makes them a little apprehensive.
-Yet cold water immersion (CWI) is a core component of the XPT lifestyle and our active Recovery pillar.
+At XPT Experiences, the thing people are most fascinated by (and apprehensive) about is the ice bath.
+Sure, the novelty of our pool training is intriguing and, once they actually get going, challenging—but there’s something about the cold that captivates their imagination and perhaps makes them a little apprehensive.
+Yet, cold water immersion (CWI) is a core component of the XPT lifestyle and our active Recovery pillar.

 Getting Athlete Buy-In

 Galpin works with a broad range of athletes, including top level mixed martial artists and fighters.
 Due to the volume and intensity of their training, new modalities have to be introduced carefully and thoughtfully, so they don’t get overwhelmed with yet one more thing to do.
 Despite the challenges, Galpin has figured out a way to utilize contrast therapy so the athletes he advises can reap the benefits of CWI, while avoiding potential objections.

 “When fighters have been training all day, they’re worn out physically and cognitively and are hypocaloric.
 The last thing they want to do is jump in an ice bath, let alone stay in for several minutes.
 It’s just one more demanding thing after they’ve already been bombarded with challenges for hours on end,” said Galpin.
 “With this context in mind, I use the heat of the sauna to relax them and then coax them into the cold for 30 seconds or a minute.
 They can handle that.
 Instead of a single long contrast therapy session that might be too grueling, we do several shorter rounds of heat followed by ice.
 This way they get the cold-water immersion benefits and overcome their initial reservations.”